- in Grouped Reviews by Mal Warwick

 The Sympathizer by Viet Thanh Nguyen – The Vietnam War through Vietnamese eyes

-Four dozen books in 13 series of historical mysteries and thrillers reviewed on this site
+100 novels in 14 series of historical mysteries and thrillers

 The John Madden series by Rennie Airth, set in England between the wars: